David Golinkin

 David Golinkin (דוד גולינקין; born 1955) is an American-born Conservative rabbi and Jewish scholar who has lived in Jerusalem since 1972.
 As of July 1, 2025, he is President Emeritus of the Schechter Institutes, Inc., President Emeritus of the Schechter Institute of Jewish Studies, and Professor of Jewish Law at the Schechter Institute of Jewish Studies in Jerusalem.

 Biography

-David Golinkin was born and raised in Arlington, Virginia.
-He made aliyah to Israel in 1972, earning a B.A. in Jewish history and two teaching certificates from the Hebrew University of Jerusalem.
+Golinkin was born and raised in Arlington, Virginia.
+He made aliyah (moved to Israel) in 1972, earning a B.A. in Jewish history and two teaching certificates from the Hebrew University of Jerusalem.
 He received an M.A. in rabbinics and a Ph.D. in Talmud from the Jewish Theological Seminary of America, where he was also ordained as a rabbi.
-He is the grandson of Rabbi Mordechai Ya'acov Golinkin, who was the Chief Rabbi of Zhitomir and Danzig and the Av Bet Din of the Rabbinical Council of New England; and the son of Rabbi Noah Golinkin who taught 200,000 North American Jews how to read the prayer book via the Hebrew Literacy and Hebrew Marathon programs.
+He is the grandson of Mordechai Ya'acov Golinkin, who was the Chief Rabbi of Zhitomir and Danzig and the Av Bet Din (rabbinical court president) of the Rabbinical Council of New England; and the son of Noah Golinkin, also a rabbi.